-The Identify Causal Inherited Variants in a Trio (WGS) ready-to-use workflow identifies putative disease causing inherited variants by creating a list of variants present in both affected individuals and subtracting all variants in the unaffected individual.
+The Identify Causal Inherited Variants in a Trio (WGS) (legacy) template workflow identifies putative disease causing inherited variants by creating a list of variants present in both affected individuals and subtracting all variants in the unaffected individual.
 The workflow includes a back-check for all family members.

-To run the Identify Causal Inherited Variants in a Trio (WGS) workflow, go to:
+To run the Identify Causal Inherited Variants in a Trio (WGS) (legacy) workflow, go to:

-- Double-click on the Identify Causal Inherited Variants in a Trio (WGS) tool to start the analysis.
+- Double-click on the Identify Causal Inherited Variants in a Trio (WGS) (legacy) workflow to start the analysis.
 If you are connected to a server, you will first be asked where you would like to run the analysis.

-- The sequencing reads from the different family members are specified one at a time in successive dialogs (figure 16.38).
+- The trimmed sequencing reads from the different family members are specified one at a time in successive dialogs (figure 26.19).

 The parameters used by the Fixed Ploidy Variant Detection tool can be adjusted.
 We have optimized the parameters to the individual analyses, but you may want to tweak some of the parameters to fit your particular sequencing data.
 A good starting point could be to run an analysis with the default settings.